abhipatel0211/abhipatel0211/README.md

 <h1 align="center">Hi 👋, I'm Abhi Patel</h1>
 <h3 align="center">A Passionate Full Stack Developer with a strong drive for solving challenges and crafting user-centric projects.
 Final Year Student at LDRP ITR, proficient in web technologies: HTML, CSS, JS, React, Next, Node, Express, MongoDB, Firebase, and Git.
 I also have experience with C/C++, Java , Python, and Data Structures and Algorithms.
 I love exploring new technologies and staying up-to-date with the latest trends in the tech world.
 Collaboration is the key to success!
 I thrive in team environments, sharing ideas and learning from diverse perspectives.
 Eager to innovate, grow, and create meaningful solutions to make a positive impact.
 Let's connect!
 Feel free to reach out for networking, job opportunities, or discussing potential collaborations.</h3>

-- 🔭 I’m currently working on [Chatwhiz](https://github.com/abhipatel0211/ChatWhiz)
+- 🔭 I’m currently working on [open source](https://github.com/RocketChat)

 - 🌱 I’m currently learning **devops**